You’ve just started the new semester, textbooks in tow. It’s now time to #getorganised to prep yourself for a productive few months!

 Don’t let those important notes fall to the bottom of the pile, and don’t let that pile become a pile up!
 Create unit-specific folders and discard of any notes that do not provide any value to you.
 You may wish to organise your folders alphabetically by sub-topic, or even by week.

 Include a section for your assignments so you can add general notes or references you could find useful later.

 Really want to get ahead?
 Learn how to reference correctly from the beginning.
 Sounds a bit boring?
 Trust me, it will save you hours of work.
 Endnote is a free bibliographic management tool that will help you organise your sources.

 Use a to-do list

 Plan out what you need to do today, this week, this month and even over the next year.
 You might manage this digitally on a calendar or to-do list, in an organiser or on a whiteboard.
 This way, there are no surprises, you know what’s coming up and can feel great ticking items off the list.
-Some great time management apps are listed here, check this out!
+You may find it helpful to use a time management app.

 Stick to a schedule